Colorado Total Breast Health at Rose Medical Center

 Colorado Total Breast Health is your partner in overall breast wellness delivering the turnkey support women need: ease of access, personalized treatment, collaboration and state-of-the-art capabilities.
 Our team of expert breast imaging radiologists, surgeons, genetic counselors, oncologists, specially trained nurses, nurse navigators and provide a seamless pathway for breast health.

-Our accredited breast cancer treatment program assures leading-edge, comprehensive and quality care.
+Our accredited breast cancer treatment program assures leading-edge, comprehensive, high-quality care.
 We are accredited by the Commission on Cancer (CoC) and the National Accreditation Program for Breast Centers (NAPBC), administered by the American College of Surgeons.
 The American College of Surgeons recognizes cancer care programs for commitment to providing comprehensive, high-quality, multidisciplinary patient centered care—a distinction earned by only 25 percent of hospitals nationwide.

 Treating breast cancer

 As part of the Sarah Cannon Cancer Institute, the Colorado Total Breast Health program is part of a global cancer network providing cutting-edge care with the most advanced resources.
 We work as a multidisciplinary team to create treatment plans that are designed to meet the unique needs of each patient.

 We believe in teamwork.
 Each week, we gather experts from all disciplines related to cancer care and discuss treatment plans for each patient.
 Specialists from surgery, medical oncology, radiation oncology, genetic counseling, nursing, physical therapy, imaging, pathology, nurse navigation and case management are present to discuss treatment and care for individual patient cases to develop the best treatment plan possible.

 The treatment plans created include one or more of the following:

 Surgery is generally considered to be the first option when treating breast cancer.
 Our expert Sarah Cannon surgeons offer an array of options to treat breast cancer, including: